uib-ub/chc-monorepo/README.md

 - `exh-nt`: the exhibition _Neverending and temporary_, a [Next.js](https://nextjs.org) app
 - `exh-nt-studio`: the headless CMS for _Neverending and temporary_, a [Sanity](https://sanity.io) Studio
+- `api-ub`: the API for the Special collection at the University of Bergen Library, a [Next.js](https://nextjs.org) app

 ### Packages